Google Pixel 5 release date, price, news and features

-The Google Pixel 5 is official, and we're learning more about the newest flagship phone from the maker of Android right now.
-Here's where you can learn everything about the new Pixel device.
+The Google Pixel 5 is official, and we've learned all about the newest flagship phone from the marker of Android at the company's own Launch Night In livestream event.

 Below we'll run you through all the key details we know about the Google Pixel 5 so far including how much it'll cost, what it'll look like and what specs you can expect for your money.